Hello there, and welcome to PT Pioneer, your daily dose of professional fitness career guidance.

 The National Exercise Trainers Association (NETA) has provided credentials for fitness professionals for over 40 years, making them one of the longest-standing certifying agencies in the US.

-As a non-profit organization, they share a vision similar to that of ACE in that they aim to improve the standard of public health by infusing the community with well-equipped health and fitness experts.
+As a non-profit organization, they share a vision similar to that of ACE in that they aim to improve public health by infusing the community with well-equipped health and fitness experts.

 NETA’s broad spectrum of health and fitness programs provides a top-notch education for most career paths in fitness, from youth training to yoga.